spidercatte/dementia_care_assist/README.md

 4. **Text-Only Logging**: Only the abstracted text-based clinical summary (agitation level, behavior summary, likely trigger, and dialog suggestions) is retained in the database logs to show interaction history.
 No raw media is saved.
 Caregivers can wipe this text history permanently at any time via the UI.

 See [`threat_model.md`](./threat_model.md) for the full security threat model.

 ---

+## Impact

+DementiaCare Coach addresses a specific, underserved failure point: the moment care tries to expand and fails.
+Primary caregivers can finally take breaks because new caregivers enter the home informed rather than cold.
+New caregivers experience fewer crisis interactions early on, making them more likely to continue helping.
+Patients receive more consistent, evidence-aligned care from every person in their circle, reducing behavioral episodes over time.
+Safety risks are flagged and persisted for clinical review.
+The patient's care profile grows more accurate with every interaction — automatically, with caregiver consent.

+---

+## Future Work

+- **Care circle shift handoffs** — automatically generated handoff notes from interaction history, so every shift starts informed
+- **Real-time coaching** — live audio analysis during an interaction, not just post-hoc review
+- **Wearable integration** — passive agitation monitoring from patient heart rate and movement data
+- **EHR integration** — pull medication lists, care plans, and diagnostic history to seed the patient profile
+- **Predictive behavior forecasting** — anticipate high-risk periods (sundowning windows, post-visit agitation cycles) from interaction patterns

+---